Aszeal/Mission_To_Mars./README.md

 # Mission_To_Mars.
-This project was designed to ehance the look of a web applicaiton.
+This project was designed to enhance the look of a web application.